 Founded in 2017, Bitfarms is a global Bitcoin self-mining company, running vertically integrated mining operations with onsite technical repair, proprietary data analytics and Company-owned electrical engineering and installation services to deliver high operational performance and uptime.

-Peterson McVicar Acts for Red Cloud Securities Inc. in Brokered Private Placement with Grounded Lithium for up to C$5.0 Million
+Peterson McVicar Acts for Red Cloud in Fission 3 Revised Brokered Placement for Gross Proceeds of up to C$8.0 Million